 Helvetas supports vocational training for young people in Ethiopia.
-The mostly private educational institutions are practically oriented to teach occupational skills on high demand in the job market.
+The mostly private educational institutions are oriented to teach occupational skills on high demand in the job market.
 Their training fees are not paid in full unless and until the young trainees begin earning a steady income.

 State training programmes are limited and inaccessible to many whereas private training institutes have so far placed too little emphasis on quality and did not care about what happens to graduates after they have graduated.
 This is all the more tragic since there is actually a big demand for skilled workers.

 Based on positive experiences in a large-scale training project in Nepal, Helvetas started a project called “SKY: Skills and Knowledge for Youth” to provide vocational training for young people from poor families in the Ethiopian regional state of Amhara.
-Compact courses are given in occupations for which there is high demand, such as hairdresser, tailor, carpenter or car mechanic.
+Short courses are given in occupations for which there is high demand, such as hairdresser, tailor, carpenter or car mechanic.
 There is also training in urban poultry farming and food processing.
 What is unusual about the project is its incentive model: the training institutions are only paid 80% of their fees up front, and the remaining 20% is only paid once the trainees have found a steady employment or have successfully established their own business.

 Keralem Genetu, 19, a cabinet maker in training, Ethiopia